 |SWO (Serial Wire Output)||Single-pin output for ITM trace messages||✘||✘||✔||✔||✔||✘|

 |TPIU (Trace Port Interface Unit)||Bridge between on-chip trace data and either

 SWO or ETM interfaces.

 |SWD (Serial Wire Debug)||Two-wire CoreSight™ interface used for debugging

 and debug configuration.

 Via the Analyser in winIDEA, embedded applications can be analysed for timing, even when based upon a Real-Time Operating System (RTOS).
 If you are looking to improve code quality, the integrated testing tool testIDEA can also test your code and deliver code-coverage report directly from execution on the target microcontroller as well.

 To get started, simply build your application using the software development environment provided with the Traveo™ family, making use of the wealth of pre-existing peripheral drivers and software stacks, then import the resulting project's ELF file into winIDEA workspace.
-Getting started is made even easier with our online training "BSC0001 - Getting started with winIDEA".
+Getting started is made even easier with our Online Tutorial Getting started with winIDEA.